Bonbeach railway station

-Bonbeach railway station is located on the Frankston line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Bonbeach, and it opened on 15 February 1926.
+Bonbeach railway station is a commuter railway station on the Frankston line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Bonbeach, in Melbourne, Victoria, Australia.
+Bonbeach station is a ground level unstaffed station, featuring two side platforms.
+It opened on 15 February 1926, with the current station provided in November 2021.

+History

+Bonbeach station originally opened on 15 February 1926, and was named by the Commissioners of the Victorian Railways, following a referendum to decide on a name.
+The other entries for the referendum included Bondi, Heathdale, Bonheath, Baybeach and Bayside.

-In 1977, boom barriers replaced hand gates at the former Bondi Road level crossing, which was located at the Down end of the station.
+In 1977, boom barriers replaced hand gates at the former Bondi Road level crossing, which was located at the down end of the station.
 A control panel was also provided in that year.
 In 1981, the former ground level station buildings were rebuilt.
 In 1982, the control panel was abolished.

-In 2015, new passenger amenities were added to the former ground level station, including passenger information displays, additional myki readers, a network status board and an additional shelter at the Up end of Platform 1.
+In 2015, new passenger amenities were added to the former ground level station, including passenger information displays, additional myki readers, a network status board and an additional shelter at the up end of Platform 1.
 Safety improvements, including additional CCTV cameras as well as tactile platform edges, were also provided.

 As part of the Level Crossing Removal Project, the station was reconstructed to remove the adjacent level crossing at Bondi Road, with works commencing on 26 July 2021.
-The removal was done simultaneously along the grade separation of Chelsea and Edithvale.
+The removal was done simultaneously alongside the grade separation of Chelsea and Edithvale.
 On 22 November of that year, the rebuilt station opened to passengers.
 The new station consists of two side platforms lowered into a trench, with Bondi Road passing overhead nearby.
 The former pedestrian level crossing at Golden Avenue was converted into a pedestrian overpass, whilst the crossing at Broadway was abolished.

 The station was used in the Australian television comedy series Kath & Kim in episode two of series four, as the location of a Gloria Jean's coffee cart grand opening party.